Louisa Wade Wetherill: Early life and family

-Mary Louise Wade was born 2 September 1877 in Wells, Nevada, the daughter of Jack Wade, a U.S. Army Captain, and Julia France Rush Wade.
+Mary Louise Wade was born 2 September 1877 in Wells, Nevada.
+She was the daughter of Jack Wade, a U.S. Army Captain, and Julia France Rush Wade.
 When she was about two years old, the family moved to Mancos, Colorado.
 The Wetherill family lived nearby.
-Louisa married John Wetherill, 30 years old, on 17 March 1896 when she was eighteen.
+When she was eighteen, Louisa married 30 year old John Wetherill on 17 March 1896.
 John Wetherill was one of several brothers who became interested in the ruins and artifacts left by the Ancestral Puebloans who had lived six hundred years earlier at Mesa Verde, a few miles south of the Wetherill ranch.
 John's older brother was Richard Wetherill, a prominent amateur archaeologist.
 The couple had a son, Benjamin (born 26 December 1896) and a daughter, Georgia who was called "Sister" (born 17 January 1898).

 The Wetherills lived on a 160 acre farm near Mancos, but husband John's main interest was the abundant remains of the ancient Puebloans in the area.
 To supplement his income, he guided scholars to the ruins and to visit the many tribes of Native Americans (Indians) living on reservations in New Mexico and Arizona.
 Louisa stayed home with the children and managed the farm.

 Ojo Alamo

 In 1900, Richard Wetherill offered John the job of managing the Ojo Alamo Trading post, 20 mile northwest of the ancient Puebloan ruins in Chaco Canyon, New Mexico.
-In November 1900, the Wetherill family and their long-time partner, Clyde Colville, journeyed to Ojo Alamo ("Cottonwood Tree") by horse-drawn wagon and became the only Anglo people in a large desert area.
+In November 1900, the Wetherill family and their long-time partner, Clyde Colville, journeyed to Ojo Alamo ("Cottonwood Tree Spring") by horse-drawn wagon and became the only Anglo people in a large desert area.
 The trading post was surrounded by the hogans of Navajo families and only one Navajo woman living nearby spoke English.
 John was away a good deal of the time pursuing his interests, and Louisa was left managing the trading post.
 The transformative experience for her was an invitation to see a Navajo sand painting and the accompanying ceremony.
 In her words, she "set herself to learn" about the Navajo and began to study the language and culture.
 She soon became known to the Navajo as Asthon Sosi, the "Slim Woman."